albertehc/Brastlewark/README.md

 ## Description

-Single page app in React to show data from an static JSON.
+Single page app in React to show data from an static JSON with global search to find in all object keys and multiple filters and fast links.

 ## Installation & Run